sh4174/HypernetEnsemble/README.md

 # Hypernet-Ensemble Learning of Segmentation Probability for Medical Image Segmentation with Ambiguous Labels

+The implementation of Hypernet-Ensemble Learning of Segmentation Probability for Medical Image Segmentation with Ambiguous Labels.

+We aim to improve the segmentation probability estimation of DL networks for medical image segmentation that often suffers from the ambiguity in human annotations and anatomical/pathological structures using the hypernetwork ensemble strategy with the varying Tversky loss.

 ![Human Annotations of Ambiguous Stroke Lesions!](/figures/Git_AmbiguousAnnot.png "Ambiguous Label")

 ![Estimated Segmentation Probability Map!](/figures/Git_SegProbEst.png "Segmentation Probability Map")

 ![Segmentation Label Estimation with Different Threshold!](/figures/Git_SegProg_Thres.png "Segmentation Probability Thresholding")

-This repository contains the hypernetwork implementation of Hypernet-Ensemble Learning of Segmentation Probability for Medical Image Segmentation with Ambiguous Labels.

 # Hypernetwork Architecture